Immunocompromised Schoolchildren - Risk Group Information Statement (RGIS)

 Immune globulin (plasma containing antibodies) is available for immunocompromised children exposed to certain infectious diseases.

-Immune globulin (IG) is available for the prevention of severe symptoms in immunocompromised children exposed to measles or rubella (IG does not provide protection for fetuses of expectant mothers infected with rubella).23,24 Varicella-zoster immune globulin (VIG) is available for the prevention of severe symptoms in immunocompromised children exposed to varicella (chickenpox).25 Hepatitis B immune globulin (HBIG) and tetanus immune globulin (TIG) are also available for immunocompromised children.2 And, monoclonal antibodies are available for the treatment of COVID-19 in certain high-risk pediatric patients.26
+Immune globulin (IG) is available for the prevention of severe symptoms in immunocompromised children exposed to measles or rubella (IG does not provide protection for fetuses of expectant mothers infected with rubella).23,24 Varicella-zoster immune globulin (VIG) is available for the prevention of severe symptoms in immunocompromised children exposed to varicella (chickenpox).25 Hepatitis B immune globulin (HBIG) and tetanus immune globulin (TIG) are also available for immunocompromised children.2 And, monoclonal antibodies are available for the treatment of COVID-19 in certain immunocompromised adolescents.26

 Some infectious diseases rarely cause complications in immunocompromised schoolchildren.

-Fatal cases of mumps are very rare in schoolchildren (1 in 100,000 mumps cases is fatal),27 and immunocompromised children have been observed to recover just as well from mumps as the general population.28 Severe cases of pertussis or rubella rarely occur in schoolchildren, and being immunocompromised has not been observed to be a significant risk factor for complications of pertussis or rubella in schoolchildren.29,30 Severe cases of COVID-19 also rarely occur in schoolchildren (as of Nov.
-3, 2021, 1 in 126,000 children age 17 or younger died of COVID-19).31
+Fatal cases of mumps are very rare in schoolchildren (1 in 100,000 mumps cases is fatal),27,28 and immunocompromised children have been observed to recover just as well from mumps as the general population.29 Severe cases of pertussis or rubella rarely occur in schoolchildren, and being immunocompromised has not been observed to be a significant risk factor for complications of pertussis or rubella in schoolchildren.30,31 Severe cases of COVID-19 also rarely occur in schoolchildren (between 2020 and 2022, about 1 in 70,000 children age 17 or younger died of COVID-19).32

 Not all infectious diseases are contagious.

-Tetanus is not a communicable disease; that is, it cannot spread from person to person under any circumstances.32
+Tetanus is not a communicable disease; that is, it cannot spread from person to person.33

 Some infectious diseases are not spread in schools.

-Hepatitis B is not spread by kissing, hugging, holding hands, coughing, sneezing, or sharing eating utensils,33 and the main routes of hepatitis B transmission (sexual contact, injection drug use, or being born to an infected mother)34 do not occur in school.
-Nearly all cases of Haemophilus influenzae type b (Hib) occur among children younger than 5 years of age; therefore, nearly all Hib transmission does not occur in school.35 Human papillomavirus (HPV) is sexually transmitted and is therefore not spread in school.36
+Hepatitis B is not spread by kissing, hugging, holding hands, coughing, sneezing, or sharing eating utensils,34 and the main routes of hepatitis B transmission (sexual contact, injection drug use, or being born to an infected mother)35 do not occur in school.
+Nearly all cases of Haemophilus influenzae type b (Hib) occur among children younger than 5 years of age; therefore, nearly all Hib transmission does not occur in school.36 Human papillomavirus (HPV) is sexually transmitted and is therefore not spread in school.37

 2. Centers for Disease Control and Prevention.
 Recommendations of the Advisory Committee on Immunization Practices (ACIP): use of vaccines and immune globulins in persons with altered immunocompetence.
 MMWR.
 1993 Apr;42(No. RR-04). https://www.cdc.gov/mmwr/preview/mmwrhtml/00023141.htm.